-Perhaps the worst part of buying your spring chickens or fall chicks this way is getting overly excited during the twice annual “Chick Days” event and purchasing WAY more birds than what you intended.
+Perhaps the worst part of buying your spring chickens or fall chicks this way is getting overly excited during the biannual “Chick Days” event and purchasing WAY more birds than what you intended.

 Chicks are sold to agricultural supply stores as “day olds” with rarely the purchase of juveniles or mature already laying birds an option.

 By and large, the chicks at farm and agricultural supply stores are as healthy or unhealthy on average, as those found elsewhere.